cwRichardKim/RKNotificationHub/README.md

 RKNotificationHub
 =================

-A way to quickly add a notification icon to a UIView
+A way to quickly add a notification icon to a UIView (iOS6 and up)

 ![demo](http://i.imgur.com/SpE2BQv.gif)